ibra/BotMyst/README.md

 The bot is written with **Discord.JS**, meaning you can host it on your computer via `node .` if you have the folder open in a command line.

-When you open the project, you will see a `config.json` file.
+When you open the project, you will see a `config.json.example` file.
+You need to rename it to just `config.json`.
 This is where all of the bot configuration will be placed.
 The only fields that are essential for running the bot are `token` and `botSpam`.

+`token` is your bots token.
+`botspam` is the channel the bots commands are restricted to.
+Change this to an empty string if you want to use the bot anywhere.

 ```config.json
 token: 'Enter your own token here!'